 These services are provided pursuant to an Administrative Services Agreement (the "Administrative Agreement") between the series and the investment adviser relating to each fund's Class A, C, T, F and R shares.
 The Administrative Agreement will continue in effect until April 30, 2024, unless sooner terminated or renewed.
 It may be renewed from year to year thereafter, provided that any such renewal has been specifically approved by the vote of a majority of the members of the series' board who are not parties to the Administrative Agreement or interested persons (as defined in the 1940 Act) of any such party.
 The series may terminate the Administrative Agreement at any time by vote of a majority of independent board members.
 The investment adviser has the right to terminate the Administrative Agreement upon 60 days' written notice to the series.
-The Administrative Agreement automatically terminates in the event of its assignment (as defined in the 1940 Act).
+The Administrative Agreement (as defined in the 1940 Act).
 The funds are not assessed an administrative services fee for the administrative services provided to the series.
 However, the investment adviser receives an administrative services fee at the annual rate of .03% of the average daily net assets from the R-6 shares of the underlying funds (which could be increased as described in the current prospectus of the applicable underlying funds) for its provision of administrative services.
-Administrative services fees are provided to the parties are provided as the current prospectus of the applicable underlying funds) for its provision of administrative services.
-Administrative services fees are provided to the accured daily.
+Administrative services fees are